 January: New Orleans, Louisiana

-After the expensive holiday season, January offers some of the best travel deals of the year as destinations recover from peak season pricing.
+After you have blown all your money on the holiday season, you might think traveling in January is a crazy idea.
+But, January offers some of the best travel deals of the year.
+It is quieter in January for almost every travel spot in the world, so its a great time to travel.
 If you want to save some of your Christmas budget for travel, this is a great way to do it.

 Why January is cheap: Post-holiday travel lull means lower hotel rates and flight prices.
-The weather is mild and pleasant, perfect for exploring the French Quarter without summer heat and humidity.
+The weather is warm and mild and that makes it perfect for exploring the French Quarter without summer heat and humidity.
 Restaurants are less crowded, and so are all of the sights.

 What to expect: Comfortable temperatures in the 60s, fewer crowds, and significant savings on accommodations.
 It’s the perfect time to experience authentic New Orleans culture without the party atmosphere of Mardi Gras season.